 MVaR helps to know the change in risk due to any addition or substation of an investment in a portfolio.
-If an investment has a high VAR, but has a negative correlation with the portfolio, then its overall contribution to the portfolio risk may be much lower than its individual risk.
+Suppose an investment has a high VAR but has a negative correlation with the portfolio.
+In that case, its overall contribution to the portfolio risk may be much lower than its individual risk.

 Incremental Value at Risk

 Similar to MVaR, it tells the change in risk of VAR.
-But, unlike MVaR which measures the change in an investment in a position, Incremental Value at Risk measures the change in risk by adding or removing entire position in a portfolio.
+But, unlike MVaR, which measures the change in an investment in a position, Incremental Value at Risk measures the change in risk by adding or removing an entire position in a portfolio.

 Conditional Value at Risk (CVaR)

 Overall, VAR is a good measure of risk.
-The only issue it suffers from is that it ignores tail-risks or the extremes data points.
-However, for general day-to-day activities, VAR is a useful and accurate measure.1–4
+The only issue it suffers from is that it ignores tail risks or extreme data points.
+However, VAR is a useful and accurate measure for general day-to-day activities.